Updated: 2026-08-16

 Primary stackPython, Django, FastAPI, PyTorch, data eng, LLMMulti-stack: Java, .NET, Python, data engJava, Scala, Python, low-latency systems

-Delivery modelsStaff aug · Dedicated team · Project deliveryDedicated team · Project deliveryDedicated team · Project delivery
+Delivery modelsStaff augmentation · Dedicated team · Project deliveryDedicated team · Project deliveryDedicated team · Project delivery

-Regulated proofEvidence not publicly confirmed from approved sourcesISO 27001, named fintech case studiesTier-1 bank references, deep compliance posture
+Regulated proofSecure Python regulated-workflow category fit; verify a reference and control evidenceISO 27001, named fintech case studiesTier-1 bank references, deep compliance posture

 AI/LLM depthPython-native AI-agent, RAG, LLM applicationsSolid data and AI; less LLM-app emphasisStrong analytics; AI applied to capital markets